Necrolis/D2GSMonitor/README.md

  - Timed restarting of D2GS
  - Deadlock detection of D2GS with forced restarting
  - Automatic file downloads and updating
- - REST+JSON based Push'ing of events (start, restart, failure) & data (games list and status) with optional header for API or basic HTTP auth'ing
+ - REST+JSON based Push'ing of events (start, restart, failure) & data (gamelist and status) with optional header for API or basic HTTP auth'ing
  - Automatically sets admin and compatibility requirements (windows only)
  - Automatically sets all required Registry keys (windows only)
  - Register for automatic startup (windows only)

  ## Configuration
 All needed configuration is done via the `config.json` file.
-It needs to be in the same directory as D2GSMonitor.
+It must be in the same directory as D2GSMonitor.

-**note that changes will only take effect when you restart D2GSMonitor**
+**Note that config changes will only take effect when you restart D2GSMonitor**

 The format of `config.json` is fairly straight-forward.
 Here is the schema with inline documentation: